“My dog doesn’t want to lick me.”

 #2 Your Dog Has Been Trained Not to Lick

-Another possible explanation of why your dog doesn’t want to lick you is training.
+Another possible explanation of why your dog doesn’t want to lick you is training (either purposely or inadvertently).

-Not all dog owners like it when their pooches give wet kisses all the time or wash them thoroughly with tongues.
+Not all pet parents like it when their pooches give wet kisses all the time or wash them thoroughly with tongues.

 #3 Your Dog Hasn’t Picked up the Behavior

 Licking is an instinctive behavior and a major way for dogs to communicate from the moment they’re born.